kapilt/contentmirror/ore.rescueme/trunk/ore/rescueme/readme.txt

   >>> ops.delete()
   >>> operation.get_buffer().get( content.UID() )

+if we create an add operation, and an update operation in a single transaction scope, it should collapse down to just the add operation.

   >>> ops.add()
   >>> ops.update()
   >>> operation.get_buffer().get( content.UID() )
   <ore.rescueme.operation.AddOperation object at ...>

-Items in the buffer are automatically processed at transaction boundaries, if we commit the transaction all operations held in the buffer are processed.
+Operations in the transaction buffer are automatically processed at transaction boundaries, if we commit the transaction all operations held in the buffer are processed.

   >>> import transaction